CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/C.Cluster/0.Local/6.K8s/apps/moodle/snapshot.md

 EOF
 ```

-- [ ] Create a deployment using the `snapshot-controller-runner` service account and deploying the OpenEBS `snapshot-controller`
+- [ ] Create a deployment using the `snapshot-controller-runner` service account and deploying the OpenEBS `snapshot-controller` containers

 ```yaml
 $ kubectl apply --filename - <<EOF